InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ***The ISPO working group can be your force multiplier!***

-🏗️ Produce content at a lower cost collaboratively
-🔄 Get feedback from deeply experienced people
+*What challenges are you facing?*

 <!-- Slide 17: Closing Point of View

-We invite you to align your company backlog with the work we are doing in this working group.
+We invite you to align your company backlog our working group.
 As a result, you can produce content at a lower cost collaboratively and get feedback from deeply experienced people.

-If your backlogs include references to building content in the ISPO working group, we're all winning.

 -->